za12ew44zz/za12ew44zz/README.md

 - 👋 Hi, I’m Zag
-- What is your favorite OS?
+- What is my favorite OS?
 -   Debian